Table of Contents Show

 Rather than going on a smear campaign, make your case by being transparent, positive, and straightforward.
 Your message should be capable of being distilled on a single sheet of paper with the use of bullet points for easier reading.
 You’ll have only one shot at getting this right, so make sure your flyers are the best they can be.

 Find out who can vote.Find out who can vote.

 Now for the big day.
-At the meeting, you’ll need to show up with the shareholders’ proxies, sign them in, get a ballot, and cast that ballot.
+You’ll need to show up with the shareholders’ proxies at the meeting, sign them in, get a ballot, and cast that ballot.
 Depending on the building, there will be different methods on how they distribute votes.
 An inspector also will be present to ensure that everything goes somewhat.

 Before ballots are cast, each candidate is allowed to say a few final words.
 Use this time to state your qualifications and repeat your message of what you will do if elected.
 If you’re not confident with public speaking, that’s fine.
 Write out the speech and practice it a few times in front of a mirror or friend.
-You’ll be largely judged on how you present your message rather than the actual details of it.
+You’ll largely judge on how you present your message rather than the actual details of it.
 Remember, you don’t have to win a majority but can also win by plurality.
 Meaning you need more votes than other members.
 Also, don’t forget to smile, make eye contact, and thank everyone who gave you proxies for their confidence in you.

 Life in a co-op building might be a tad easier if you or your significant other have a chance to sit on the board of directors.
-My husband has been the secretary of our board since 2010.
-He initially expressed an interest in joining so he could convince the other members to add more basement storage units in hopes that we would be able to lease one for our overflow of personal belongings.
+For example, my husband has been the secretary of our board since 2010.
+He initially expressed an interest in joining in convincing the other members to add more basement storage units in hopes that we would be able to lease one for our overflow of personal belongings.
 (Downsizing from 2800 square feet to 825 is never easy, but that’s another blog post.)

 Storage considerationsStorage considerations